Peacock-Biscuit/ai-interview-guide/LinearModels.md

 ## Chapter 3 Inference

-1. Hypothesis Tests to Compare Models
+1. Hypothesis Tests to Compare Models: F-statistics
-2. Testing Examples
+2. Testing Examples: Test of all predictors: F-statistics, Testing one predictor: two models(full vs. left-out)-F-statistics, or t-statistics, Testing a pair of predictors: F-statistics
+3. Permutation Tests